Ship with confidence. Ship with Pallet2Ship®

 Not accepted: perishable foods, fresh produce, certain lithium batteries without proper documentation, firearms, counterfeit goods, and items requiring permits you don’t hold.
 Always check our Prohibited & Restricted Items list before booking.

-Customs & Paperwork (UK → Mexico)
+Customs & Paperwork (UK to Mexico)

 All UK–Mexico shipments require full customs documentation.
 Here’s what you’ll need: